Norman Bates: Reception

-Norman Bates is ranked as the second-greatest villain on the American Film Institute's list of the top 100 film heroes and villains, behind Hannibal Lecter and before Darth Vader.
+Norman Bates is ranked as the second-greatest villain on the American Film Institute's list of the top 100 film heroes and villains, behind Hannibal Lecter and ahead of Darth Vader.
 His line "A boy's best friend is his mother" also ranks as number 56 on the institute's list of the 100 greatest movie quotes.
-In 2008, Norman Bates was selected by Empire Magazine as one of The 100 Greatest Movie Characters.
-In 2009, Total Film issued it's "The 150 Greatest Performances of All Time" list, ranking Perkins' performance in Psycho at 27th place.
+In 2008, Norman Bates was selected by Empire as one of The 100 Greatest Movie Characters.
+In 2009, Total Film issued its "The 150 Greatest Performances of All Time" list, ranking Perkins' performance in Psycho at 27th place.
 Bates also ranked number 4 on Premiere magazine's list of The 100 Greatest Movie Characters of All Time.